-Skyline Loop Trail is a 5.4 mile heavily trafficked loop trail located near Paradise Inn, WA that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until September.
+Skyline Loop Trail is a 5.4 mile heavily trafficked loop trail located near Paradise Inn, Washington that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible from July until September.

 From Tacoma, south 40 miles on Highway 7 to Elbe.
 Turn east on Highway 706 and drive 10 miles to the Nisqually Entrance Station.
 Continue 18 miles to the National Park Inn at Paradise.
 The trailhead is behind the inn.